14 Must Try Bosnian Desserts To Eat

 Bosnian Dessert - Bosnian Dessert called Tulumba

 You wouldn’t be entirely wrong if you think tulumba looks like mini, syrupy churros.
-Like churros, tulumba is popular street food and is best enjoyed hot you’re more likely to find tulumbas at a café in Bosnia.
+Like churros, tulumba is a popular street food and is best enjoyed hot.
+You’re more likely to find tulumbas at a café in Bosnia.

-Traditionally tulumba were explicitly made for the Muslim holiday of Iftar, which follows the month-long fasting period of Ramadan.
-But nowadays, you can get tulumba year-round throughout Bosnia.
+The traditional Bosnian dessert – tulumba, used to be explicitly made for the Muslim holiday of Iftar, which follows the month-long fasting period of Ramadan.
+But nowadays, you can get tulumba year-round throughout Bosnia – lucky us, huh?

 Ruske Kape, also called šubarice, are named for its resemblance to traditional Ushanka Russian hats.